OrthodoxWindows/ThemeSwitcherScripts/README.md

 - ThemeSwitcherScript supports multi-user systems, but with one limitation: avoid using multiple user sessions simultaneously.
 This exposes you to a black screen on login, and it disrupts Windhawks, which runs in single-user mode.
 Additionally, it is important that all user accounts have administrative privileges.
 ThemeSwitcherScript is therefore currently not usable on public posts such as cybercafés or media libraries.
 This may be fixed in the future.
 - The Basic and Classic themes are no longer officially supported by Microsoft, the display of certain programs may not be correct.
 For explorer display issues, there are ways to fix them, don't hesitate to ask me about it.
-- If you use custom visual styles (.msstyle), use a patcher like [UltraUxThemePatcher](https://mhoefs.eu/software_uxtheme.php?lang=en).
-SecureUXTheme does not work with ThemeSwitcherScript.
+- If you use custom visual styles (.msstyle), use a patcher like [UltraUxThemePatcher](https://mhoefs.eu/software_uxtheme.php?lang=en), or SecureUxTheme

 **The current version is a pre-release, I cannot guarantee stability, use is at your own risk !**